richardcavell/reverse-c/README.txt

 This program exists to demonstrate the algorithms used.
 You are welcome to study the source code and the algorithms.

+There is an alternative version of this program that uses getchar() and putchar().
 There is also a C++ version of this program.

 My thanks to the wizards on the [c-prog] mailing list on Yahoo!
 Groups, and kate from IRC, for their feedback.